 Learn about St. Malo and the Art Nelson Left Behind in 2026!

-Nelson Baldemor of Danville, Virginia, was a Filipino American whose life was tragically cut short in a hit-and-run accident in 2021.
+Possessions that take up space and/or last a long timeNelson Baldemor of Danville, Virginia, was a Filipino American whose life was tragically cut short in a hit-and-run accident in 2021.
 While few public details about his personal or professional life are known, his legacy endures through the belongings he left behind.
 Collected by his neighbor, Maria Lourdes Pérez Muñiz, these items he treasured include a mother’s autobiography, letters, dress, photograph album, early 20th-century photographs of the Philippines by a news photographer, and works by his cousin, the renowned Filipino artist Manuel Baldemor.

 Nelson carefully maintained these pieces as symbols of family pride and as tangible connections to the Philippines, his country of origin.
 Together, they offer a deeply personal narrative that extends into the broader Filipino diasporic experience.
-Through these intimate traces of one life, the Belongings exhibition explores memory, heritage, and the enduring power of art to convey stories beyond absence.
-Visitors are invited to reflect on what endures, what is remembered, and how personal and cultural histories intersect through the objects we leave behind.
+Through these intimate traces of one life, the BELONGINGS exhibition explores memory, heritage, and the enduring power of art to convey stories beyond absence.

 Bayanihan (Communal Unity & Cooperation): derived from the tradition of neighbors helping move a house, it is the concept of voluntary, cooperative effort to support others in need without expecting a reward.